 Cloud Computing is an application that runs across a server cloud.
-This isn’t the low level hosting of files and databases (cloud hosting), but rather is a specific instance of an application running across cloud hosting.
+This isn’t the low level hosting of files and databases, but rather is a specific instance of an application running across the hosting platform.
 It’s the distribution, internet accessibility and remote hosting that forms these key components of Cloud Computing.

 What is SaaS?

 SaaS is generally thought of as just the internet enabling of an application, so that end users can access from around the web AND without having to host the application themselves.
 It’s a distributed delivery approach for a software application.
 However, SaaS is also much more.
 It’s not just a pool of resources.
 It’s not just an application on the web.
 It’s all the administrative facility, like billing and management, that goes into offering an application across a distributed network.

 Cloud Hosting is the pooling of web server resources.
 Cloud Computing sits on top of that, providing an application layer.
 SaaS gives a model for licensing, billing and other administrative needs, to the Cloud Computing layer.

 If you’re looking for a solution, there’s a lot of things that go into the decision – including whether or not it’s managed, where the cloud is physically located and how much it costs, to mention just a few.

 When you look at the KVM cloud VPS solution physical hardware specifications, there are a few essentials:

 - vCPU Cores – some sites only need one – others need several – it pays to know your needs or speak to someone who can help figure that out